Why Can’t I Tan? – Everything You Need To Know

 Make Use Of Tanning Accelerators

 Tanning accelerators will be your best friend when tanning with fair skin.
-They keep your skin nourished and hydrated when in the sun, and this helps you tan faster.
-Your time in the sun would be made more effective, and you will get the most of the UV rays without burning.
+They keep your skin nourished and hydrated when you’re in the sun, which helps you tan faster.

 Keep Hydrated